renanrider/app-privacy-policies/RetroGauge/index.md

 **Effective Date:** 02/09/2025

-Kombi we respects your privacy and is committed to protecting it.
+RetroGauge App respects your privacy and is committed to protecting it.
 This Privacy Policy explains how we collect, use, and safeguard your information when you use our mobile application (“App”).

 ---